spavaonica/imagesort/README.md

 ## Installation

 It's a simple shell script.
 Just download it anywhere (preferably somewhere in your PATH) and execute it.
-It has no dependencies.
+Depends on ImageMagick.

 ## Usage

 Just cd into your desired directory and execute the script.
+Alternatively you can run it from anywhere with imagesort [directory].
 It will automatically create two folders called "portrait" and "landscape" , and it will move all .png, .jpg, and .gif files into those folders, based on their orientation.
 That's it.